micosmogames/toolbox/aframe/md/keymap.md

 addListeners(comp,&nbsp;...keySpecs) | Registers the key mappings for component *comp* based on the *keySpecs*.
 See [system:keyboard:tryAddListeners](./keyboard.md#METHODS). removeListeners(comp,&nbsp;...keys) | Removes the listeners that have been registered for the *comp* for one or more *keys*.
 See [system:keyboard:removeListeners](./keyboard.md#METHODS). pause() | Pauses all key event listeners for the associated entity element. play() | Resumes all key event listeners for the associated entity element.
-Note that this will only apply if the element is visible.
+Note that this will only apply if the element is visible unless the keyboard *noVisibilityChecks()* function has been called.

 ##### PROPERTIES